Page-bottom layout change on the way. Details here.

 - Michaels has since admitted that he was in on the job, and whenever he appears in Canada, he receives "YOU SCREWED BRET!" chants from the Canadian fans.
 Referee Earl Hebner (now with TNA) and Vince also receive said chants.
 Then-writer Vince Russo claimed in his autobiography that he was responsible for the screwjob, but then again, this is Vince Russo we're talking about.

 - Well, both Vince and Bret testified under oath that the screwjob was a shoot.

 - Except that it could not have been.
 It wasn't real, and, even if it was, it would have been a double-cross.
 A shoot would have been Bret and/or Shawn changing the finish on their own, without Vince or Hebner knowing about it.
 They are two different things.

 - As of 2010ish, Bret is back involved with the WWE.
 After a storyline where he and Shawn made peace, Vince played the villain and tried to torment both of them.
 Needless to say, it ended with Vince in the sharpshooter.
 Bret's still around, sort of, making a few cameos every once in a while.

 - Ziggler actually went on to be successful, becoming a two-time World Heavyweight Champion and a Triple Crown Champion.
-The main reason why he got over so easily is because he was completely repackaged — the Spirit Squad gimmick was originally to put over Kenny, but that worked to his disadvantage and he forever became associated with the gimmick, so the audience never took him seriously.
+The main reason he got over so easily is that he was completely repackaged — the Spirit Squad gimmick was originally to put over Kenny, but that backfired on Kenny because he became forever associated with the gimmick, so the audience never took him seriously.